France says Iran not respecting U.N. text on ballistic missiles

 Some states say this phrasing does not make it an obligatory commitment.

-Iran has repeatedly said its missile programme is purely defensive and denied they are designed to carry nuclear warheads.
+Iran has repeatedly said its missile program is purely defensive and denied they are designed to carry nuclear warheads.

-Le Drian on Sunday said he would travel to Iran in March and that France had begun talks with Tehran to discuss its missile programme and regional activities.
+Le Drian on Sunday said he would travel to Iran in March and that France had begun talks with Tehran to discuss its missile program and regional activities.

 But Iran’s foreign ministry spokesman on Monday dismissed the suggestion of talks on either issue.